hmslima/sambahsacompletegrammar/sambahsa.md

 suddenly thought about stopping up his nose; also, he wasn't caught by sneezings

-**Amalan {amalAn} –** praticamente
+**Amalan {amalAn} –** practically, virtually

-**Ti bel animals sont amalan extinct –** esses belos animais estão praticamente extintos
+**Ti bell animals sont amalan extinct –** These beautiful animals are practically extinct.

-**An {an} –** se *(veja como o “se” é usado nas frases abaixo para que você não se confunda com o “sei”)*
+**An {an} –** whether, if, that (introducing an interrogation, a doubt)

-***Ne woidim an poitto drehnke hoyd –** não sei se posso beber *(bebida alcoólica)* hoje*
+***Ne woidim an poitto drehnke hoyd –** I don't know if I have the right to drink alcohol today.

-***Ia ihsit ad vide an ays wogh hieb likwt id reparation service –** ela foi ver se o seu carro saiu do conserto*
+***Ia ihsit ad vide an ays wogh hieb likwt id reparation service –** She went off to see if her car had left the reparation service.

-***Daumo an i insects tant kame plukes ambh kiers –** me pergunto se os insetos gostam tanto de voar em volta de velas*
+***Daumo an i insects tant kame plukes ambh kiers –** I wonder whether insects so much like to fly around candles.

-**Anter {Antër} –** em vez, prefira
+**Anter {Antër} –** rather

-**Sieycst “torche”, bet kad eiskws sayge anter “torte” –** você disse “tocha”, mas talvez você queira dizer “torta” em vez disso
+**Sieycst “torche”, bet kad eiskws sayge anter “torte” –** You said "torche", bet perhaps that you rather mean "torte".

-**Api {Api} –** ora, mas, agora
+**Api {Api} –** but, now (to introduce a counter-argument)

-**Est saygen od pisks ne maghe ses daht im leuds, i dehlge bihe bedarst ad piskes, api leuds ne hant access ei fluv –** dizem que peixes não pode ser dados às pessoas, deve-se ensiná-las a pescar, mas o povo não tem acesso ao rio
+**Est saygen od pisks ne maghe ses daht im leuds, i dehlge bihe bedarst ad piskes, api leuds ne hant access ei fluv –** It is said that fish(es) cannot be given to people, they must be taught how to fish, but people don't have any access to the river.

 **Gulf lands eiskwnt conserve ir teutisk ed religieus traditions.
-Api, id interpretation ios Coran ed ia reuls in gwis ios scharia inferioreihnt gwens dia wirs –** países do Golfo querem conservar as suas tradições tribais e religiosas.
-Ora, a interpretação do Alcorão e as regras em vigor da Sharia fazem as mulheres inferiores em relação aos homens
+Api, id interpretation ios Coran ed ia reuls in gwis ios scharia inferioreihnt gwens dia wirs –** The Gulf countries want to keep their tribal and religious traditions.
+Now, the interpretation of the Coran and the rules in force of the Sharia make women inferior towards men.

-**Aproposs {apropOs} –** a propósito
+**Aproposs {apropOs} –** By the way

-**Dank ob aurdhens id meja.
-Aproposs, kwohrst tien almentask? –** obrigado por arrumar a mesa.
-A propósito você fez o seu dever de casa?
+**Dank ob aurdhnes id meja.
+Aproposs, kwohrst tien almentask? –** Thanks for putting the table in order.
+By the way, did you do your (school) homework ?

 **Som un serieus christian ed, aproposs, som gai.
-Sem leuds pohnd difficil ghabe to –** sou um cristão sério e, a propósito, sou gay.
+Sem leuds pohnd difficil ghabe to –** I'm a serious Christian and, by the way, I'm gay.
+Some people found this difficult to understand.
-Algumas pessoas acharam difícil compreender isso

 **Ar {ar} –** for *(used when “ghi” is not convenient)*